 We spoke to Kat Pham, a 20-year-old student from Vietnam, who is entering her senior year at Dickinson College in Carlisle, Pennsylvania for her perspective.

 In March when the coronavirus started to hit Europe and the United States, I was studying in France in a semester study abroad program.
 Then, my in-person classes were canceled in mid-March and I had to return to the United States.
 Not only did I have to fly back to campus quickly, which was stressful in and of itself, but I had to self-quarantine for two weeks when I arrived back on campus.
 Now, I’m living on campus in an apartment assigned to me by my school.

-I’m from Hanoi, Vietnam, and my entire life is attached to this city, Carlisle, in Pennsylvania.
-I’m the only person in my family, including my parents and my siblings, that is not in Hanoi right now.
+I’m from Hanoi, Vietnam—and that city is my entire life, but at this moment I’m living in Carlisle, Pennsylvania, where I attend Dickinson College.
+I’m the only person in my family, including my parents and my siblings, who is not in Hanoi right now.
 I first came to the United States in 2017 to attend college.

 A few weeks after my return to campus, I hit rock bottom, uncertain of what my future looked like.
 I was mainly afraid of three things: contracting the virus, being unable to find a job in the United States, and being unable to go home after graduating in spring 2021.

 When ICE instituted its policy, I felt very hopeless because you can have lobbyists for almost anything related to Americans’ life, but international students are apparently not related to Americans’ life, so who is going to stand up for us?
 For days, I felt like we were being bullied defenselessly and I was extremely happy that Harvard and MIT stood up with a legal case.
 However, now as the discussion on the policy by ICE dies down, once again international students will become anonymous and head back to the casual struggle of keeping themselves physically, financially, and mentally in shape without any notice from the society at large.